nststnchl/database/README.md

 3. Find a person

-4. Clean database
+4. Clear database

 5. Refresh table

+6. Check if up-to-date

-6. Exit
+7. Exit

 You can find and delete by all fields of table.